-1.2 Axial Flux Self-Excited Induction Generator
+1.2 Axial Flux Generator

-The first electric machines invented were those of axial flux, and since the Davenport patent in 1837, the radial flux machines have dominated the market.
-In the last decade's radial electric engines have been very successful in terms of electric generators.
+The first electric machines invented were those of axial flux and since the Davenport patent in 1837, the radial flux machines have dominated the market.
+The idea of using permanent magnets was to increase the efficiency of traditional electric motors.
+In the last decade's radial electric machines have been very successful in terms of electric generators.
 However, they are enormous and heavy.
-Due to the geometric considerations, an enticing alternative in the market is AFSEI machine, when the length of the engine and high torque are limiting and desired factor.
+Due to the geometric considerations, AFPM machines are presented as a desirable alternative in the market when the length of the machine is a limiting factor, and high torque is desired.

 On the other hand, a new degree of freedom of an axial flux machine is the possibility of several relations between the stator position and the rotor positions, making it possible to select the most appropriate machine structure for the given application.
 Axial flux motors have two topologies [7].
 The single-sided topology has as main characteristic a construction formed only by a rotor and a stator with high relation between its diameter and the length.
-However, it presents a reduced conjugate, and a big set of forces applied to the bearings due to the axial forces exerted on the stator and the rotor.
+However, it presents a reduced conjugate, and a high set of forces applied to the bearings due to the axial forces exerted on the stator and the rotor.

 Figure 1 (a) shows an example of this topology.
-The double-side topology is subdividing into two categories: Axial Flux Internal Rotor (AFIR) and Axial Flux Internal Stator (AFIS).
-The AFIR category has in its configuration a central rotor and two stators, in the rotor are allocating the permanent magnets or coils, on one side of the disk as the other, and the rotor rotates between two stators.
-These stators can be connecting in series or parallel.
+The double-side topology can be subdivided into two categories: Axial Flux Internal Rotor (AFIR) and Axial Flux Internal Stator (AFIR).
+The AFIR category has in its configuration a central rotor and two stators, in the rotor are allocating the permanent magnets, on one side of the disk as the other, and the rotor rotates between two stators.
+These stators can be connected in series or parallel.
 However, it is preferable to use the stators in series due to the fact of producing equal and balanced axial forces.

 Figure 1 (b) shows this category.
-The AFIS category, thus, exhibits a stator in the center and two rotors.
-In this configuration, the stator disk is locating between the two rotor disks, where the permanent magnets or coils are grouping.
-The main advantage is the versatility of this category since it can be using in a wide range of applications.
-However, it has the disadvantage of using a larger magnet volume than the previous topology shown in Figure 1 (c).
-There is still the multistage mode where the increase of the torque achieved through the engine diameter, furthermore, this topology is limited by the axial force borne by the bearings, mechanical integrity of the junction of the discs with the shaft, and stiffness of the rotor and stator.
+The AFIS category, otherwise, exhibits a central stator and two rotors.
+In this configuration, the stator disk is located between the two rotor disks, where the permanent magnets are grouped.
+The main advantage is the versatility of this category since it can be used in a wide range of applications.
+However, it has the disadvantage of using a larger magnet volume than the previous topology shown in

+Figure 1 (c).
+There is still the multistage mode where the increase of the torque achieved through the motor diameter is limited by the axial force borne by the bearings, mechanical integrity of the junction of the discs with the shaft, and stiffness of the discs.
 One solution for high torque machines is the alternating insertion of rotor and stator disks.
 This configuration is favorable where there is available space in the axial direction, shown in Figure 1 (d).
 These categories can still be subdivided, depending mainly on the configuration of the winding, rotor with grooves or without grooves and presence of ferromagnetic core in the stator or rotor, or both.